7 min read

-So what’s the backup plan?
-Taking children outdoors daily, even in winter, can be a healthy part of their schedule and is safe when clothing is appropriate so get the kids rugged up in their favourite coats, hats & gloves and get those little bodies moving!
+Keeping kids outdoors and active throughout the winter is definitely a bit more challenging than the warmer months, but still important to do.
+Taking children outdoors daily, even in winter, can be a healthy part of the their schedule and is safe when clothing is appropriate.
+So get the kids rugged up in their favourite coats, hats and gloves and get those little bodies moving.

 Here are a few of our favourite backyard play ideas for winter.